opendocsg/opendoc-supreme-court-judgements/2019_SGHC_138/report.md

 77     Clearly, the 2015 Deed was a family arrangement as defined in R_ajabali Jumabhoy_.
 The next question was whether Navin failed to disclose a material fact.

-78     As stated in \[25\] above, Navin instructed UBS to liquidate the Bonds in November 2014 and he held on to the sale proceeds plus interest income amounting to US$4,270,058.83.[\[note: 68\]](#Ftn_68) Navin claimed that the Bonds were a joint investment by Ram and him in “about equal shares” (see \[21\] above).
+78     As stated in \[25\] above, Navin instructed UBS to liquidate the Bonds in November 2014 and he held on to the sale proceeds plus interest income amounting to US$4,270,058.83.[^68] Navin claimed that the Bonds were a joint investment by Ram and him in “about equal shares” (see \[21\] above).
 As will be seen later, I found that Ram’s share of the sale proceeds was US$3,442,378.29.
 Navin did not disclose this to Ram.
 Instead, his position was that Ram’s share was less than US$1.5m.

 79     Obviously, Ram’s share of the sale proceeds was material since the 2015 Deed purported to settle all the existing disputes for a sum of US$2m to be paid to Ram.
 Navin had therefore failed to disclose a material fact.
 Accordingly, I set aside the 2015 Deed.

-80     Navin’s and Mrs Navin’s case was that the 2015 Deed and the September Agreement constituted the overall settlement amongst the parties.[\[note: 69\]](#Ftn_69) In the circumstances, having set aside the 2015 Deed, I also set aside the September Agreement.
+80     Navin’s and Mrs Navin’s case was that the 2015 Deed and the September Agreement constituted the overall settlement amongst the parties.[^69] In the circumstances, having set aside the 2015 Deed, I also set aside the September Agreement.
 In any event, in my view, the effect of the September Agreement was merely to confirm that a full and final settlement had been reached under the 2015 Deed.
 The statement that the parties would retain the assets held in their respective names added nothing of significance.
 I would only add that even if the September Agreement survived the setting aside of the 2015 Deed, it would not have provided Navin and Mrs Navin any defence to the claims for breaches of the MOU or for the payment of Ram’s share of the proceeds of sale of the Bonds.

 81     As Navin had paid US$2m to Ram pursuant to the 2015 Deed, I ordered Ram to return the sum of US$2m to Navin, subject to a set off against amounts that I ordered Navin to pay to Ram in this action.